andrew/ultimate-awesome/README.md

 - [awesome-llm-finetuning](https://github.com/ushakrishnan/awesome-llm-finetuning) - Resources to aid your learning of LLM finetuning.
 - [awesome-cardano](https://github.com/vlall/awesome-cardano) - All of Cardano resources.
 - [awesome-interactive-earth-viz](https://github.com/wangzcl/awesome-interactive-earth-viz) - Awesome interactive geoscience visualizations online.
+- [awesome-llm-agent-security](https://github.com/wearetyomsmnv/awesome-llm-agent-security) - All about llm-agents security,attack,vulnerabilities and how to do them for cybersecurity.
 - [awesome-rethinkdb](https://github.com/wmira/awesome-rethinkdb) - Awesome Resources for creating apps with RethinkDB.
 - [awesome-woka](https://github.com/WokaCentral/awesome-woka) - An independent awesome collection about virtual 2D/3D collabspaces & -verses like workadventure & more.
 - [awesome-design-patterns](https://github.com/xiaomingx/awesome-design-patterns) - A curated list of software and architecture related design patterns.